drashevsky/COVID-19-Rollout-Project/readme.md

 *Note: this project has only been tested on Windows 10.*

 To run the code, install `Python 3.9`, as well as the latest `pip` version for Python 3.
-Make sure both are in your environment path.
+Make sure both are in your environment `PATH`.

 The following command will install all required packages: